christianalfoni/webpack-bin/README.md

 2. Change your hosts file and add `www.webpackbin.dev`
 3. `npm run dev`
 4. Open up `www.webpackbin.dev:3000` in your browser
+5.

+### NPM Extractor
+WebpackBin depends on [npm-extractor](https://github.com/christianalfoni/npm-extractor).
+Just clone it and run it :-)

 ### Want to add a boilerplate?
 1. Create a new BIN